Key Takeaway

 Bone Protection Is Non-Negotiable

 Any significant weight loss after 50 reduces the mechanical load on bones, which can accelerate bone density loss.
-This is critical for postmenopausal women already at elevated osteoporosis risk.
+This is critical for postmenopausal women already at improved osteoporosis risk.

 Before starting medication, request a baseline DEXA scan.
-Throughout treatment, ensure you are getting 1200 mg of calcium and at least 1000 IU of vitamin D daily, along with regular weight-bearing exercise.
+Throughout treatment, ensure you're getting 1200 mg of calcium and at least 1000 IU of vitamin D daily, along with regular weight-bearing exercise.

 Cardiovascular Screening